Exchange Rate in Slovenia

 Slovenia - Exchange Rate Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||0.13||-0.79 %||Nov 21|

 |Exchange Rate||1.11||0.65 %||Nov 21|

 |Stock Market||894||-0.30 %||Nov 21|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices fell 0.7% over the previous month in July, after rising 0.4% month-on-month in June.
+Consumer prices rose 0.1% over the previous month in October, contrasting a 0.2% month-on-month drop in September.